AnOpenWorkshop/purescript-language-server/README.md

 ## Usage

-This LSP implmementation is consumed by vscode and Atom plugins as a node module, and bundled along with those plugins.
+This LSP implementation is consumed by vscode and Atom plugins as a node module, and bundled along with those plugins.

 To use with another LSP client, you will want to install this either globally or locally for `npm`, e.g.